 The Pensacola Beach Boardwalk, 400 Quietwater Beach Rd., is lined with cafes and shops, with regularly planned festivals and events.

-With hands-on science activities, the Pensacola MESS Hall, 116 N. Tarragona St., in downtown Pensacola is designed for school-age kids.
+With hands-on science activities, the Pensacola MESS Hall, 418 E Wright St., Pensacola, is designed for school-age kids.

-The Emerald Coast Science Center, 31 SW Memorial Pkwy., in Fort Walton Beach if filled with more than 200 exhibits, including a nature discovery room, holograms, a STEM maker space and animal presentations.
+The Emerald Coast Science Center, 31 SW Memorial Pkwy., in Fort Walton Beach is filled with more than 200 exhibits, including a nature discovery room, holograms, a STEM maker space and animal presentations.

 Other must-see stops on the air base include the National Naval Aviation Museum, entered through the station’s west gate at 1878 S. Blue Angel Pkwy., is where there are flight simulators, a 4D theater experience and the chance to see the Blue Angels practice on scheduled days.